GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 <h3 id="Modification">Modification</h3>

 "Modification" means that this project, and it's constituent parts, may be changed or edited.
 This includes every element of the project.
+If modification is not explicitly allowed the project must be used as is.

+Any other project used in this project is subject to the provisions of its license, except modified parts of that project that are now using this license.
+Therefore there are two exceptions to this provision:

+1. If modification is not explicitly allowed in this project but an included project has a license allowing for modification then the items of this project from that project can be modified according to its license.
+2. If modification is explicitly allowed in this project but an included project has a license not allowing for modification then the items of this project from that project can not be modified according to its license.

 <h3 id="Private_Use">Private Use</h3>